-The undersigned hereby authorizes the proxies, in their discretion, to vote on any other business which may properly be brought before the meeting or any adjournment thereof.
+The undersigned hereby authorizes the proxies, in their discretion, to vote on any other business which may properly be brought before the meeting or any adjournment thereof to the extent authorized by Rule 14a-4(c) promulgated by the Securities and Exchange Commission

-THE PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS AND WILL BE VOTED FOR THE BOARD OF DIRECTORS' NOMINEES FOR DIRECTORS UNLESS A CONTRARY CHOICE IS SPECIFIED, IN WHICH CASE THE PROXY WILL BE VOTED AS SPECIFIED.
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS AND WILL BE VOTED FOR THE BOARD OF DIRECTORS' NOMINEES FOR DIRECTORS UNLESS A CONTRARY CHOICE IS SPECIFIED, IN WHICH CASE THE PROXY WILL BE VOTED AS SPECIFIED.

-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders, dated September 23, 1997, and the Proxy Statement furnished therewith.
+The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders, dated September 22, 1998, and the Proxy Statement furnished therewith.

-Dated this Dated this day of , 1997.
+Dated this day of , 1998.

-(SEAL)

-(SEAL)
+(SEAL

+(SEAL
-NOTE: Signature should agree with name

-on stock certificate as printed hereon.
+NOTE: Signature should agree with name on stock certificate as printed hereon.
 Executors, administrators, trustees and other fiduciaries should so indicate when signing.
-If the signer is a corporation, please sign in full corporate name, by duly authorized officer.
+If the signer is a corporation, please $% \left(1\right) =\left(1\right) \left(1\right) \left($ sign in full corporate name, by duly authorized officer.